Christian Oswald

 “Common enemies make strange bedfellows: Peacekeeping presence and inter-rebel dynamics in civil war” with Christoph Dworschak, Jenniina Kotajoki, and Marcella Morris

-“Resistance in the Streets, Data in the Sheets: A conceptual and empirical appraisal of protest event data” with Christoph Dworschak, Hannah Frank, Maxine Leis, and Maurice Schumann
+“Protest in the Streets, Data in the Sheets: A conceptual and empirical appraisal of protest event data” with Christoph Dworschak, Hannah Frank, Maxine Leis, and Maurice Schumann

 “Outsourcing war: The strategic logic behind choosing pro-government militias or private military contractors” with Nadine O’Shea